HoneyDrunkStudios/HoneyDrunk.Vault/docs/File.md

 - Debugging secret-related issues
 - Demonstration and prototyping

+**Provider Slot Architecture:** The File provider is a slot implementation of `ISecretProvider` and `IConfigSource`. `VaultCore` handles all orchestration (caching, retries, telemetry, fallback); File provider only supplies backend reads and configuration values.
+Applications inject `ISecretStore` and `IConfigProvider`, never the File provider directly.

 **⚠️ Warning:** Not recommended for production use.
 Use Azure Key Vault or AWS Secrets Manager for production.

 ---